divinecuration/divinecuration.github.io/_posts/2021-12-14-mechanism.md

 published: true
 ---

 A while back Nate Coffman published [a great post](https://ncoffman96.medium.com/designing-resonant-forms-of-social-organization-949a93bc1e97) on mechanism design (among other things), to which I added a rather cryptic comment.
-I subsequently started drafting a post which expanded on the comment, then immediately descended down a massive rabbit hole---here I'd like to reign that in and briefly hash out the quick-and-dirty version of the point.
+I subsequently started drafting a post which aimed to expand on it, but immediately descended down a massive rabbit hole and didn't get anywhere---here I'd like to reign that in and briefly hash out the quick-and-dirty version of the point.
 I'll make a distinction between two different kinds of coordination, then argue that one them gets obscured in many common framings of coordination failure and its solutions.
 I believe this has some worrying long term implications.

 <!--more-->